Thank you for downloading.

 The Costa Rican school year begins in February and goes through until December, at which time students enjoy The Costa Rican school year begins in February and goes through until December, at which time students enjoy a two-month holiday.
 They are given a two-week semester break in July.
 Peak hiring is generally between September and December.
 Teaching positions are available through public and private schools, language schools, universities and colleges, and through private tutoring.
 Language schools typically hire year-round.

 The Costa Rican government places a high priority on education and has poured its energy and resources into this sector of society in a significant way.
 As a result of this, and ongoing reforms, its literacy rate is 95% plus, second only to Cuba in Latin America.

-While literacy has been a main focus in the education system, resources for anything beyond this are lacking by North American standards, public schools in Costa Rica are generally quite poor and lack necessities.
+While literacy has been a main focus in the education system, resources for anything beyond this is lacking.
+Public schools in Costa Rica are generally quite poor and lack necessities by North American standards.
 Books are in short supply and finding a computer in a classroom would be highly unusual.

 Private schools vary in quality.
 Some have a solid reputation and follow the International Baccalaureate (IB) program, while others follow the National Baccalaureate program.

 Private language schools provide supplementary education for students who require additional tutoring.
 Classes are offered during after-school hours and at other convenient times.
 As private language schools do not follow the semester system of conventional schools, teachers are hired year round.
 Most positions are available in the Central Valley region.

 Teaching Business English is in demand in Costa Rica as in other parts of Latin America.
 As in most other Latin American countries, applying in person is a definite advantage.
 Many Costa Rican newspapers, some of which can be viewed online, have classified ads for English teaching positions.